dthain/opsys-sp25/homework-b.md

 # Homework B - Processes

+The following answers should be handwritten, either on paper or tablet.
+Submit by uploading photos/images to Canvas.

 Q1 - State precisely in one sentence the effect and return value of the `fork()` system call in Unix.

 Q2 - State precisely in one sentence the effect and return value of the `execl()` system call in Unix.